ammo414/cpg-analytic-engineering-project/README.md

 ## Fetch Rewards Coding Exercise - Analytics Engineer
-In this exercise I:

-Demonstrated how I reason about data and how I communicate my understanding of a specific data set to others.
+In this exercise I demonstrated how I reason about data and how I communicate my understanding of a specific data set to others.

 What are the requirements?

 * Review unstructured JSON data and diagram a new structured relational data model